Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Adventures in Wildemount - Unwelcome Spirits.md

 If the characters reached Fort Venture within three days of setting out from [[Urzin]] (see “[Bol’bara’s Exorcism](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-unwelcome-spirits#BolbarasExorcism "Bol’bara’s Exorcism")” earlier in this chapter), they arrive here to find [Parson Pellinost](https://www.dndbeyond.com/monsters/parson-pellinost) ready to deliver a death blow against [Bol’bara](https://www.dndbeyond.com/monsters/bolbara).
 If Bol’bara is slain and revived with the use of a [revivify](https://www.dndbeyond.com/spells/revivify) spell (the third time Pellinost has brought her back to life that way), her otherworldly patron manipulates the veil between the Shadowfell and the Border Ethereal to possess her.
 Alternatively, if 1 minute passes from the time the characters arrive and interrupt the torture session, the shadow demon Trush completes its own ritual from the Shadowfell and takes control of the warlock.

-In addition to his [prosthetic limb](https://www.dndbeyond.com/magic-items/prosthetic-limb) (right hand), Pellinost carries a solid ring of polished bloodstone on a tarnished silver chain (worth 50 gp)—a holy symbol of [[Vesh, the Bloody Siren]].
+In addition to his [prosthetic limb](https://www.dndbeyond.com/magic-items/prosthetic-limb) (right hand), Pellinost carries a solid ring of polished bloodstone on a tarnished silver chain (worth 50 gp)—a holy symbol of [[Vesh]].

 If [Bol’bara](https://www.dndbeyond.com/monsters/bolbara) has already been possessed, Parson Pellinost and the guard here are dead.
 Any character who succeeds on a DC 18 Intelligence ([Investigation](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#Investigation)) check can determine that the guard attacked Pellinost (under the influence of Bol’bara’s Zone of Calamity legendary action) alongside another creature using magic.